packbackbooks/engineering-docs/careers/security-engineer.md

 **Impact:** Drives the strategic direction of cybersecurity initiatives, ensuring alignment with Packback’s mission and long-term success.
 Protects Packback from advanced threats while fostering innovation and growth.
 Oversees the development and implementation of security programs to address the evolving threat landscape.
 Positions Packback as a leader in secure AI adoption by implementing cutting-edge technologies and frameworks.

 **Communication:** Delivers high-level security strategies and risk assessments to the executive team and board of directors.
-Represents Packback’s cybersecurity stance in external **Communication:**s, such as partnerships, audits, or regulatory discussions.
+Represents Packback’s cybersecurity stance in external communications, such as partnerships, audits, or regulatory discussions.
 Engages in thought leadership by presenting at industry events or publishing whitepapers.
 Articulates AI-related risks and opportunities to leadership, providing clear guidance on secure adoption strategies.

-**Collaboration:** Leads **Collaboration:** across departments to integrate security into all levels of Packback.
+**Collaboration:** Leads collaboration across departments to integrate security into all levels of Packback.
 Partners with senior executives, external consultants, and industry experts to stay ahead of emerging trends and threats.
 Builds relationships with key stakeholders, such as external auditors and regulatory bodies, to ensure compliance and security standards are met.

 ### Example Activities